Professor and Director of the Data Science for Public Policy Program, McCourt School of Public PolicyShow Popup

 Ohm began his academic career on the faculty of the University of Colorado Law School.
 Before becoming a professor, he served as a trial attorney in the U.S. Department of Justice’s Computer Crime and Intellectual Property Section, and clerked for judges in the United States Court of Appeals and the United States District Court for the Central District of California.
 He is a graduate of the UCLA School of Law and Yale University.
 Professor Ohm blogs at Freedom to Tinker.

-Sonal Shah is the Executive Director of the Beeck Center for Social Impact & Innovation and a Professor of Computer Science.
+Sonal Shah is the Founding Executive Director of the Beeck Center for Social Impact & Innovation.
 Prior to joining Georgetown, Sonal served as Deputy Assistant to the President for President Obama and founded the White House Office of Social Innovation and Civic Participation.
 She has extensive experience in the public sector including as an international economist at the Department of Treasury, setting set up the central bank in Bosnia, working post conflict reconstruction in Kosovo, and implementing poverty reduction strategies in Africa and financial crises in Asia and Latin America.

 Shah also has extensive private sector experience.
 At Google, she led technology initiative for civic voice and investing for impact as the head of Global Development Initiatives.
 At Goldman Sachs, she developed the environmental strategy and ran key initiatives in clean tech investments.
 One of her proudest accomplishments is working with her siblings to create a non-profit, Indicorps, which works to build a new generation of socially conscious global leaders.
 Dr. Shah serves on the boards of Oxfam America, the UBS Optimus Foundation, the Case Foundation Non Profit Finance Fund, Voto Latino, and The Century Foundation.
 She also serves as an adviser to the Democracy Fund.